cdoig4/Colin-Patty_User_Guide/docs/Task-3.md

         * Some instructor's may have both a Lecture AND Lab page, you will have to check both in the next step if that's the case.
         ![image](./Colin's_Screenshots/Lecture_and_Lab_Example.png)

-3. Check the **Course Home** page to see if the instructor's email has been posted there.
+3. Check the **Course Home** page to see if the instructor's email address has been posted there.
     * If it is present it should be in the **News** section
     ![image](./Colin's_Screenshots/Course_Home_News.png)